Updating Your Personal Information

 Please note: Copies of documentation received that are not notarized cannot be accepted.
 Legal documentation must be notarized or the original copy brought to the Office of the Registrar for a copy to be made.

 Alumni: Requests/Notifications sent to the Alumni Office at UNC Asheville to update your name do NOT officially change your name on your academic record or transcript.
-You must follow the steps above to officially change your name with the University.
+You must follow the steps above to officially change your name on your student record.

 Students should understand that a change to legal sex does not presume a change in name and they should refer to the policy for requesting a name change above.